 The internet did not exist at that time.
 A few extraordinary minds were only beginning to think about and create the technologies that would soon change the world and bring about the “information revolution”.
 It is now almost impossible to imagine life without this amazing resource and the technologies that evolved around it.
 Most homes have computing devices with thousands of times the processing power that it took to take American astronauts to the moon and back in 1969.
 Physicians can now perform some surgical procedures from thousands of miles away using robotics and real-time processing technology.
 At this moment there are several companies building flying cars.
 This is amazing stuff!

-If you would like to submit an article for possible publication on The Logical Man Blog, please email it to email@example.com.
-Items that we decide to publish will receive an author byline and may receive a back-link at the sole discretion of Z Logic, Inc. While I cannot guarantee that all submitted material will be published, it will be considered in a timely and thoughtful fashion.
+If you would like to submit an article for possible publication on The Logical Man Blog, please contact me at email@example.com.
+Items that we decide to publish will receive an author byline and may receive a back-link (at the sole discretion of Z Logic, Inc).
+While I cannot guarantee that all submitted material will be published, it will be considered in a timely and thoughtful fashion.

 Thank you for reading The Logical Man Blog.